thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 10 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - High river levels today may lead to flooding.
-Flooding is possible on 09 December 2025 .
+Flooding is possible on 10 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Peaks:- Hay on Wye 3.63m at 20:45 09/12 PM, Bredwardine 5.7m to 6.0m on 10/12 AM, Belmont 5.1m to 5.5m on 10/12 PM, Old Wye Bridge 4.4m to 4.7m on 10/12 PM, Mordiford 4.6m to 4.9m on 10/12 PM, Ross on Wye 3.8m to 4.3m on 10/12 overnight.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

-- Flood alert: Rivers in the Forest of Dean
+- Warning no longer in force: Rivers in the Forest of Dean
-- High river levels today may lead to flooding.
-Flooding is possible on 10 December 2025.

-Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
-Other locations that may be affected include Westbury and Lydney.

-Further rainfall is forecast over the next 48 hours which may see river levels rise further.
-We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Further rainfall is forecast but no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Flood alert: River Wye in Gloucestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025 .
 Flooding may affect low lying land and roads along the River Wye.
 Predicted peaks:- Ross on Wye 3.8 to 4.3m Wed 10/12 overnight.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.